Strivin0311/ai-learning/bases/math/optims/optim_theory.md

 # Optimization Theory
-*Here's some resources about Optimization*
+*Here're some resources about Optimization*

 ## Papers